 Dr. Carlson graduated from the University Of Illinois College of Veterinary Medicine in 1998.
 She moved to Colorado to complete an internship at Colorado State University and has been practicing veterinary medicine in Colorado Springs since 1999.
 In 2014, Dr. Carlson made the excellent choice to join the team at North Powers Animal Hospital.
 Her favorite part of her job is working with her patients and their people.
 Outside of work, she and her husband provide taxi service for their children and cater to the need of their four legged menagerie.

 Nancy has worked in the pet care industry since 2000.
-In addition to owning a dog boarding facility, she has enjoyed working for veterinarian offices in Colorado as a veterinarian technician, receptionist and administrator.
-Her love for animals calls her to do canine foster care while promoting adoptions from various rescues.
-Nancy has a passion for traveling and family.
-In her spare time she will be seen walking various trails in the area with her two beloved dogs, chaperoning high school youth events with her church and hosting gatherings with friends.
+In addition to owning a dog boarding facility, she has enjoyed working for veterinarian offices in Colorado as a veterinary assistant, receptionist and managment.
+When she is able, her love for animals calls her to do canine foster care while promoting adoptions from various rescues.
+Nancy has a passion for traveling and in her spare time she will be seen walking various trails in the area with her two beloved dogs.

 Karen was a late comer to the vet field.
 She was a stay-home mom for two amazing, autistic boys for about 12 years while supporting her husband during his Army career.
 During this time she earned many accolades, to include the President’s Volunteer Service Award in 2007.
 However, after her husband was diagnosed with MS while in Afghanistan, she was compelled to rejoin the workforce.
 The veterinary field was always Karen’s passion, so she received her Associates in Veterinary Technology at PIMA Medical Institute here in Colorado Springs.
 Dr. Welfare scooped Karen up while she was completing her externship with North Powers Animal Hospital and she has never looked back.
 As a certified veterinary technician as well as being the office manager, Karen brings a compassionate fervor to every aspect of North Powers Animal Hospital.